Kalatco/Shop/README.md

 # Online Shop

-Andrew's online shop reference guide for deploying a Django, Celery, & Rabbitmq program to kubernetes and Docker.
+Andrew's reference guide for deploying a Django, Celery, & Rabbitmq program to kubernetes and Docker.

 ### Run for development